 PR & Communications professionals are the ones in charge of Influencer marketing when it comes to most brands in the fashion, luxury and beauty industries.
 These actions must be planned in an increasingly strategic way, which is why we’ve compiled the 3 steps that fashion PR professionals should take to ensure their next influencer marketing campaign is a success.

-What’s the goal of my influencer marketing activity?
+What is the goal of my influencer marketing activity?

-Once you and your fellow marketers are aligned with the goal, it’s important to make sure you are engaging the right Key Opinion Leaders (KOLs).
+Once you and your fellow marketers are aligned with the primary goal, it’s important to make sure you are engaging the right Key Opinion Leaders (KOLs).
 Today, everyone thinks the obvious KOL choices (or the ones you know) are the best way to go, but sometimes in fashion we are a little blind to who our audience really is and what really engages them.
 Remember, if you don’t choose the right KOL you will always be disappointed with the results, so check the data to see who is friend or foe.

 The ability to identify audience and location when discovering new influencers to work with, when done right, can yield 5xs more ROI than generic social campaigns.

 Fashion PR: More than ever, analyze the numbers

 In our last annual influencer marketing report nearly 50% of our participants who work in the fashion & retail industry said that measurement was their biggest challenge when working with influencers.
 So how can you be more savvy than those 50% of the industry who are currently struggling in this department?
 Implementing a proper measurement system can rectify this problem and allow you to be a better marketer.